Victor00128/Nexus-IA-/Redame.md

 # ProyectoV2

-Hey This is my second attempt at building a web project (hence the "V2" in the name Jjjj, but it's actually called Nexus I).
+Hey This is my second attempt at building a web project (hence the "V2" in the name Jjjj, but it's actually called Nexus IA).
 I'm still learning but pretty happy with how this turned out.

 ## What is this?